mjkpolo/Zybo-Z7-20-Wiki/Petalinux-Project.md

 docker build --build-arg PETA=petalinux-v2021.1-final-installer.run -t peta .
 ```

-Next, enter the docker container
+Next, enter the docker container and mount a location to copy the boot files out to

 ```
-docker run --rm -it peta
+docker run --rm -itv $PWD:/media peta
 ```

 The `submodules` folder is copied into the image.
 Each device will have its own submodule.
 Each submodule is linked to a specific hash or version in the device's repository.
 The [Zybo Z7-20](https://gitlab.ssec.wisc.edu/mkurzynski/petalinux-zybo-z7-20) device submodule was copied from [here](https://github.com/Digilent/Zybo-Z7/tree/master).
 This base project will be used to build our custom Petalinux image

-cd into your device's os folder
+cd into your device's os folder and turn into bucky

 ```
-cd submodules/Zybo-Z7/os/
+cd submodules/petalinux-zybo-z7-20/os/ && gosu bucky bash

 ```